 Visit the Citadel, the bastioned fortress city in the middle of the island that is like the heart of the island.
-Wander through its narrow cobbled streets, take a peek inside Gozo’s Cathedral and visit the various museums but mostly be engulfed from the view from the top ramparts.
+Wander through its narrow cobbled streets, take a peek inside Gozo’s Cathedral and visit the various museums but mostly be engulfed by the view from the top ramparts.
 If you’re interested in military fortifications, this island has a string of coastal towers and military architecture, evocative of the days when Gozo was a lone island and often a target for marauders.

 The old megalithic temples of Ġgantija dating back to 7000 years ago need to be on your list of things to visit.
 The temples located in the village of Xagħra are a remarkable feat in construction.
 For the history geeks, Gozo is like a treasure chest – everywhere you look you will find a piece of heritage that comes with its own story or legend.